-- P.2.5 There is a need to ensure that the operational and functional requirements of the port are met and that development is embraced in a positive way, conserving and enhancing the area's historic character and safeguarding marine related uses on key waterfront sites.
-A coordinated approach for St Peter Port Harbour can identify areas for commercial development and expansion, residential development and areas attractively situated for leisure uses such as restaurants, bars, public open spaces and appropriate retail and visitor development, further marine-based leisure development, cultural opportunities and more productive use of areas currently used for parking.
-A Local Planning Brief for the St Peter Port Harbour Action Area will include assessment of and address the risk of flooding in the St Peter Port Harbour area, taking forward the recommendations of the Guernsey Coastal Defence Strategy 2013 and subsequent approved actions. - 9.2.6 The roads around St Peter Port Harbour are heavily trafficked and create a barrier to movement between the harbour and the central area of Town as well as reducing the quality of the environment along the waterfront.
-The Local Planning Brief will assess the potential to unify the town and its harbour balancing the operational needs of the harbour and delivery of the States of Guernsey 'Integrated On-Island Transport Strategy'. - 9.2.7 St Sampson's Harbour has developed as an industrial port.
-There is a strong concentration of industrial premises around the harbour and the port is used for the import of liquid fuel, bulk and aggregate.
+9.2.5.
+There is a need to ensure that the operational and functional requirements of the port are met and that development is embraced in a positive way, conserving and enhancing the area's historic character and safeguarding marine related uses on key waterfront sites.
+A co-ordinated approach for St Peter Port Harbour can identify areas for commercial development and expansion, residential development and areas attractively situated for leisure uses such as restaurants, bars, public open spaces and appropriate retail and visitor development, further marine-based leisure development, cultural opportunities and more productive use of areas currently used for parking.
+A Local Planning Brief for the St Peter Port Harbour Action Area will include assessment of and address the risk of flooding in the St Peter Port Harbour area, taking forward the recommendations of the Guernsey Coastal Defence Flood Studies and approved strategy, 2013 (Billet d'État XV, July 2013) and subsequent approved actions.

+9.2.6.
+The roads around St Peter Port Harbour are heavily trafficked and create a barrier to movement between the harbour and the central area of Town as well as reducing the quality of the environment along the waterfront.
+The Local Planning Brief will assess the potential to unify the town and its harbour balancing the operational needs of the harbour and delivery of the States of Guernsey Integrated Transport Strategy and Action Plan for Guernsey (Minority Report), 2014.

+9.2.7.
+St Sampson's Harbour has developed as an industrial port.
+There is a strong concentration of industrial premises around the harbour and the port is used for the import of liquid fuel, and bulk aggregate.
 There are other maritime uses in the harbour including boat repair and mooring of leisure craft.
-A number of buildings of architectural quality remain around the harbour however the historic townscape has been eroded by industrial development and heavy traffic. - 9.2.8 A coordinated approach for St Sampson's Harbour can identify areas required for the operational and functional requirements of the port, for commercial development and expansion and the constraints which may exist due to hazardous installations.
-It can also identify appropriate areas for residential development, areas attractively situated for leisure and recreation uses, opportunities for improvements to public open spaces and enhancement of the waterfront by addressing the negative impacts of traffic and potential for an improved pedestrian and cycling experience, in accordance with the States of Guernsey 'Integrated' On-Island Transport Strategy'.
-A coordinated approach can identify opportunities for appropriate retail and visitor development, further marine-based leisure development and cultural opportunities.
-A Local Planning Brief will address the risk of flooding in the Bridge area, taking forward the recommendations of the Guernsey Coastal Defence Strategy 2013 and subsequent approved actions.
+A number of buildings of architectural quality remain around the harbour however the historic townscape has been eroded by industrial development and heavy traffic.

+9.2.8.
+A co-ordinated approach for St Sampson's Harbour can identify areas required for the operational and functional requirements of the port, for commercial development and expansion and the constraints which may exist due to hazardous installations.
+It can also identify appropriate areas for residential development, areas attractively situated for leisure and recreation uses, opportunities for improvements to public open spaces and enhancement of the waterfront by addressing the negative impacts of traffic and potential for an improved pedestrian and cycling experience, in accordance with the States of Guernsey Integrated Transport Strategy and Action Plan for Guernsey (Minority Report), 2014.
+A co-ordinated approach can identify opportunities for appropriate retail and visitor development, further marine-based leisure development and cultural opportunities.
+A Local Planning Brief will address the risk of flooding in the Bridge area, taking forward the recommendations of the Guernsey Coastal Defence Flood Studies and approved strategy, 2013 (Billet d'État XV, July 2013) and subsequent approved actions.